 Thus, the quality of the original written specification is very important in determining the future potential rights available to the patent owner.

 An important legal distinction exists between the claimed invention and the written specification of the invention.
-A patent owner cannot sue for infringement based upon the written specification alone, but requires all elements of a specific claim to be infringed.
-The claim language is dispository as to whether a competitor’s device or method infringes a patent.
+A patent owner cannot sue for infringement based upon the written specification.
+Infringement requires all elements of a specific claim to be infringed.

-But the actual invention described in the written description is typically and should be much broader than that articulated by the claims themselves.
+The claim language is dispositive as to whether a competitor’s device or method infringes a patent. the actual scope of an invention described in the written description typically is and should be much broader than that articulated by the claims themselves.
 A Litigation Quality Patent is one in which the written specification anticipates a much broader arena of the invention, so as to allow the possibility of future broadening claims.

 The United States Court of Appeals for the Federal Circuit heard a case involving a broadening reissue: Intel Corporation v.
 Negotiated Data Solutions, Inc. In this case, Intel had a broad cross-licensing agreement with National Semiconductor Corp.